Thanjavur Maratha kingdom: Thuljaji

 Thuljaji was a very weak ruler and the last independent ruler of Thanjavur.
 In 1773, Thanjavur was annexed by the Nawab of the Carnatic who ruled till 1776.
-The throne was restored to him by the Directors of the British East India Company.
-But his restoration came at a heavy price as it deprived him of his independence.
+The throne was restored to him by the Directors of the British East India Company but that restoration came at a heavy price as it deprived him of his independence.

 Serfoji II

 Thuljaji was succeeded by his teenage son Serfoji II in 1787.
 Soon afterwards, he was deposed by his uncle and regent Amarsingh who seized the throne for himself.
 With the help of the British, Serfoji II recovered the throne in 1798.
 A subsequent treaty forced him to hand over the reins of the kingdom to the British East India Company, becoming part of the Tanjore District (Madras Presidency).
 The district collectorate system was installed thereafter to manage the public revenues.
 Serfoji II was however left in control of the Fort and the surrounding areas.
 He reigned till 1832.
 His reign is noted for the literary, scientific and technological accomplishments of the Tanjore country.